adopted-ember-addons/ember-electron/README.md

 # Ember-Electron
+An Ember addon to turn Ember apps into cross-platform desktop applications, taking care of development, tests, compilation, and installer creation.

 * `ember electron` - Run app in Electron with live-reload server
 * `ember electron:test` - Test the app using Electron